Mechatronic and Robotic Engineering with a Year in Industry MEng

 Department of Automatic Control and Systems Engineering

-This specialist, five-year MEng will develop your engineering skills across key areas of mechatronics and robotics, including mechanical design, electronics, computing and control.
-You'll work on an in-depth project, study modules in advanced engineering and improve your employability with an industrial placement.
+This specialist, five-year MEng will develop your engineering skills across key areas of mechatronics and robotics, including; mechanical design, electronics, computing, intelligent systems and control.
+You'll work on an in-depth project and study modules in advanced engineering.
+You'll also carry out an industrial placement to enhance your employability.

-In your second year, modules cover advanced control theory, programming (C++), mechanical design and other engineering skills.
+In your second year, modules cover advanced control theory, programming (C++), mechanical design, intelligent systems and other engineering skills.
 You'll then apply your skills to a practical project, where you'll design a system using 3D CAD tools.
 You'll then build the system in our iForge makerspace.
 This innovative facility gives you access to 3D printers, laser cutters and more.

-In your third year you'll take specialist modules that cover robotics and artificial intelligence (machine learning), and you can tailor your degree to suit your interests with a choice of optional modules.
+In your third year you'll take specialist modules that cover robotics and artificial intelligence (machine learning), digital signal processing and rapid control prototyping.
+You can tailor your degree to suit your interests with optional modules.
 You'll work in a group on a comprehensive assignment, gaining detailed experience in the lifecycle of engineering projects.

 Your fourth year will be spent on your industry placement.
 This will put your academic study into context, as you gain work experience and improve your employability prospects.

-The highlight of your final year is an individual project.
-You'll develop your expertise in a range of engineering techniques and skills such as project management and communication.
-You'll also study robotics and autonomous systems while choosing from advanced topics such as additive manufacturing (3D printing), advanced space systems, biomechanics and cybersecurity.
+The highlight of your final year is an advanced project.
+Working individually with one of our world-leading academics, you’ll deepen your technical knowledge and expertise.
+You’ll develop a range of engineering techniques and skills that maximise your employability such as project management and communication.

 Other options for you: